 To decrease your already small chance of becoming a victim of a shark bite, observe the following rules:

 1. Always swim in a group.
-Sharks most often attack lone individuals.
+Sharks most often bite lone individuals.

 2. Don’t wander too far from shore.
 Doing so isolates you and places you away from assistance.